 Does your event involve camping?

 When you have camping at your event, you are likely to get people using disposal barbeques.
 Not used under correct conditions they can cause a build-up of carbon monoxide.

-Advice is available from the Derbyshire Fire & Rescue Service about the dangers of carbon monoxide.
+Advice is available from Derbyshire Fire & Rescue Service about BBQ fire safety and the dangers of carbon monoxide.
 It is potentially fatal and even low-levels of the poison can cause lasting damage to your health.
 You can’t see it, taste it or smell it but carbon monoxide can kill quickly without warning.